DominicSchiller/osmi-module-security-and-web-applications-project/README.md

 docker-compose up
 ```

-If everything has worked correctly, Docker-Desktop should look similar to the following (depending on your operating system):
+If everything worked correctly, Docker-Desktop should look similar to the following screenshot (depending the operating system and Docker-Desktop version used):

 ![docker-desktop-macos](./docs/screenshots/docker-desktop-macos.png)